xpdota/guide-scratch/sage/Advanced.md

 - Slidecasting will be by far your most common way of moving while casting.
 Being able to move for over 60% of each GCD is usually enough.
 - Your natural DoT refresh is free movement
+- You should make use of prepositioning whenever possible

 With this in mind, let's look at the priorities: